Paper Information

 • Rule-based systems (e.g., OSRA) rely on rigid heuristics that fail on diverse styles.

 • Image-to-SMILES neural models treat the problem as captioning.
-They struggle with geometric reasoning (required for chirality) and cannot easily incorporate chemical constraints or verify correctness because they do not output explicit atom locations.
+They struggle with geometric reasoning (which is strictly required for chirality) and struggle to incorporate chemical constraints or verify correctness because they omit explicit atom locations.

-MolScribe introduces an Image-to-Graph generation paradigm that combines the flexibility of neural networks with the precision of symbolic constraints:
+MolScribe introduces an Image-to-Graph generation paradigm that combines the flexibility of neural networks with the precision of symbolic constraints.
+It frames the task probabilistically as:

-1. Explicit Graph Prediction: Instead of a SMILES string, it predicts a sequence of atoms (with 2D coordinates) and then predicts bonds between them.
+1. Explicit Graph Prediction: It predicts a sequence of atoms (with 2D coordinates) and then predicts bonds between them.

-2. Symbolic Constraints: It uses the predicted graph structure and coordinates to strictly determine chirality and cis/trans isomerism, rather than learning it as a pattern.
+2. Symbolic Constraints: It uses the predicted graph structure and coordinates to strictly determine chirality and cis/trans isomerism.

 3. Abbreviation Expansion: It employs a greedy algorithm to parse and expand “superatoms” (e.g., “CO2Et”) into their full atomic structure.